 To be eligible for consideration for an interview and admission, applicants must have completed at least 3 of the 5 required science courses (listed below) and have no more than 22 hours of pre-nursing coursework outstanding:

 - BIOL 1020, 1021: Principles of Biology with Lab

 - CHEM 1030, 1031: Fundamentals of Chemistry I with Lab

 - BIOL 2500: Anatomy and Physiology I with Lab

 - BIOL 2510: Anatomy and Physiology II with Lab

 Applicants must complete science courses within the last 5 years.
 Criteria considered for admission include unadjusted pre-nursing GPA, science GPA, number of hours completed at Auburn, successful completion of all pre-nursing requirements and interview score.
 While the GPA to be considered for an interview is an overall unadjusted GPA of 2.5 or higher, interviews will be granted on the overall unadjusted GPA of the pool of applicants and in reality a higher GPA may be required to interview.
 Applicants will be interviewed only once each academic cycle.
-If not accepted for admission at the time of their interview, applicants can reapply the next admission cycle by completing another application.
-In this case, the applicant’s original interview score will be used.
 Due to limited enrollment, all students who meet minimum requirements may not be interviewed or admitted.
 Admission is extremely competitive.
 The average GPA of admitted students is typically 3.57-3.85.